michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 As I mentioned earlier, all the tests I have already wrote should stay Green and acceptance tests are no exception.
 I can't simply add more and more if statements, so now is the right time to think about the overall design.
 It's clear that in order to progress, some refactoring is necessary.
 I noticed that I struggled, because the Diamond class has too many responsibilities.
-The responsibilities are hidden behind the simple output string, but if you look closely at you thought process when you reason about the solution, you can discover, that you:
+The responsibilities are hidden behind the simple output string, but if you look closely at your thought process when you reason about the solution, you can discover, that you:

 - make sure that the right letters are present
 - calculate the positions of each letter